syasini/AstroPaint/README.md

 _Voila!_

-If you have more than 1 cpu (why wouldn't you?) use `parallel=True` in the spray function to paint in parallel and speed things up!
+You can use the `n_cpus` argument in the spray function to paint in parallel and speed things up!
+The default value `n_cpus=-1` uses all the available cpus.

 <p align="center">
 <img src="images/parallel.gif" alt="parallel" width="450"/>
 </p>